Prepping isn’t all about being ready to grab your goods and run for the hills at a moment’s notice.

 You’ll of course have to account for the type of plant in the pot and the type of goods you are storing.
 Real plants need water and food or else they’ll die, and that means tons of moisture.

 If you go this route for an in-pot solution you’ll need to take the same weatherizing and sealing precautions you would if you were going to bury something in the ground.

 Fake plants simply need to be able to lift in and out easily enough, and sit flush and level in the pot with your goods in place.

 Take care that housekeepers, family members, and pets won’t get at the plant and possibly access or destroy the contents, especially if it is a gun you are hiding!

 The Great Candle Caper

-Another option for those who don’t mind spending a little more are the battery powered flameless candles used for ambience without the risk of burning your house down (or making it smell like cookie dough!).
+Another option for those who don’t mind spending a little more are the battery-powered flameless candles used for ambiance without the risk of burning your house down (or making it smell like cookie dough!).

 These units already have a battery compartment underneath, and some even have a false “floor” in the body of the candle where the LED “wick” sits, making it prefabricated for your purposes.